 To accomplish the ambitious, yet realistic goals she set for herself in 2016, Bellis certainly hasn’t done it alone.
 With the unconditional love and support of her parents back home, the WTA Rising Star has been training and working under the tutelage of Anibal Aranda, a Paraguayan former-player-turned-coach for the USTA National Development program.

 A successful junior himself, Aranda’s résumé is pretty spectacular in its own right.
 A former national number one in Paraguay in every division up until the age of 16, he moved to the U.S. with his former coach Victor Pecci to train in Key Biscayne, Florida, before choosing to play collegiate tennis with the former number one team in the NAIA Division, now known as the Santa Fe University of Art and Design in New Mexico (formerly the College of Santa Fe).
 Interestingly, even during his days as a player, Aranda always seemed to have a passion for coaching from an early age and after deciding competing on the pro tour just wasn’t for him, he subsequently joined the USTA National Development program as a women’s tennis coach in early 2014.

-After doing a short “trial run” in Boca Raton during the 2016 preseason, it wasn’t until April of this year that Bellis and Aranda decided to join forces on a full-time basis and so far, the results have been quite extraordinary, given the former’s stage in her professional development. “[Anibal and I] hit it off right away,” remarked Bellis.
+After doing a short “trial run” in Boca Raton during the 2016 preseason, it wasn’t until April of last year that Bellis and Aranda decided to join forces on a full-time basis and so far, the results have been quite extraordinary, given the former’s stage in her professional development. “[Anibal and I] hit it off right away,” remarked Bellis.